Summary

 - REM Sleep Behaviour Disorder (RBD) causes a person to move unusually while asleep, like acting out a dream.
 Movements can be sudden, violent and possibly dangerous to bed partners.

 - There are ways to treat RBD that work well.
-At least 80% of people get better with treatment.

 - There are several problems that can cause RBD.
 A sleep specialist can help.

-What is Rapid Eye Moment (REM) Sleep Behaviour Disorder (RBD)?
+What is REM Sleep Behaviour Disorder (RBD)?

 RBD happens when you sleep.
 It can lead to talking and shouting.
 It can make you move vigorously.
 You might have vivid, striking dreams as well.
 When this happens, people with RBD are seen to suddenly move or call out.
 They can look like they are acting out their dreams.
 The episode usually doesn't go on for long.
 Often you might be able to recall what your dream was about when you wake up.